giuseppeg/style-sheet/README.md

 // color is red
 ```

-`StyleResolver.resolve` works similarly to `Object.assign` and merges rules right to left.
+`StyleResolver.resolve` works like `Object.assign` and merges rules right to left.

 StyleSheet comes with built-in support for pseudo classes and media queries, i18n, React and customizable `css` prop.